 After doing some research, I quickly discovered Koo hadn't been kidding when she said tranexamic acid as a topical skincare ingredient was rare and rather on the cusp.
 What I did find was lots of hard-hitting research commending its effectiveness.
-And while only a handful of notable skincare brands (like SkinCeuticals, Joanna Vargas, Shiseido, and SkinMedica to name a few) have infused it into certain game-changing formulas, I don't doubt many others will quickly follow suit.
+And while only a handful of notable skincare brands (like SkinCeuticals, Joanna Vargas, Shiseido, and SkinMedica, to name a few) have infused it into certain game-changing formulas, I don't doubt many others will quickly follow suit.
 As Robinson explains, tranexamic acid "helps to reduce the look of hyper-pigmentation."
 In other words, it helps heal dark spots.
 A synthetic derivative of the amino acid lysine, tranexamic acid is described by the skincare wizzes at SkinCeuticals as "a powerful ingredient recognized for its ability to brighten skin complexion and improve the appearance of discoloration."